Barclays CEO Jes Staley Penalized Over Whistleblower Probe

 Barclays Chairman of the Board John McFarlane also commented on the situation, saying he was “very disappointed” in the CEO, and the matter has been dealt with seriously according to bank policy to protect whistleblowers.

-“The Board takes Barclays culture and the integrity of its controls extremely seriously” McFarlane said.
+“The Board takes Barclays culture and the integrity of its controls extremely seriously,” McFarlane said.
 “We have investigated this matter fully using an external law firm and we will be commissioning an independent review of Barclays processes and controls to determine what improvements may be required.”

 .@Barclays' CEO Investigated Over #Whistleblower | @MorningstarInc equity #analysis https://t.co/yYCQyIqp8m $BARC #jesstaley pic.twitter.com/TWMas91Sn5